-Lost and found is administered by University Police.
-Lost items submitted to lost and found may be claimed by the owner.
+University Police administer lost and found.
+The owner may claim lost items submitted to lost and found.
 Items will be held for 60 days and then forwarded to the University Storeroom for inclusion in auctions or sales of property.

 Veterans Resource Center